madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

     > Total Run Time 00:00:05.77
  ```

- For comparison, this is what I get for Windows 10, on latest VirtualBox with SATA controller on same machine:
+ For comparison, this is what I get for Windows 10, on latest VirtualBox with SATA controller (without Host I/O cache) on same machine:

  ```
     > Disk  Random 16.0 Read                       99.93 MB/s          7.1